-Our Youth Media Program teaches Cambridge teens media making and career readiness skills, as they work as paid media artists.
+Our Youth Media Program teaches Cambridge teens media making and career readiness skills, while they work as paid media artists.
 The program is comprised of two components: the Summer Media Institute and the School Year Production Program.
 Check out some of the many videos produced by CCTV youth members on the right side of this page.
 Award winning programming produced by CCTV youth members is also available for viewing here.

 Summer Media Institute (SMI)